This post was updated November 2020.

 - Brazilian Portuguese

 As you can see, Babbel doesn’t offer quite the options that Duolingo and Rosetta Stone do.
 But you know what?
 There’s a reason for that.

 Honestly, Babbel and Duolingo aren’t really very similar.
 I mean, they can both be accessed by both a mobile app and via desktop, and they both address beginner concepts.
 And…that’s exactly where the similarities end.
 And because they’re so different, it’s a totally valid option to have both resources complement each other for a more well-rounded knowledge of your language.

-Where Duolingo teaches beginner words and phrases, Babbel teaches grammar from beginner to advanced.
+Where Duolingo teaches beginner (and sometimes intermediate) words and phrases, Babbel teaches grammar from beginner to advanced.
 Where Duolingo is free as a bird, Babbel comes at a price.